AnonSar/fit3143-notes/notes/02-ipc.md

 * **Sync systems** can have either a no-buffer or a single-message buffer
 * **Async systems** can have an unbounded capacity buffer or a finite message (also known as a multiple message buffer)

-## Multi-datagram Messages
+## Multi-Datagram Messages
 * There’s a limit to the amount of data that can be transmitted at a time.
-This is known as MTU (Max Transfer Unit)
+This is known as **MTU (Max Transfer Unit)**
-* Messages bigger than the MTU have to be fragmented into several packets/datagrams
+* Messages bigger than the MTU have to be **fragmented** into several packets/datagrams
-* Thus, messages that need to be sent over multiple packets are called **multi-datagram messages*
+* Thus, messages that need to be sent over multiple packets are called **multi-datagram messages**
 * Assembly/disassembly is the responsibility of the message-passing system

 ## Encoding and Decoding